Monday, April 20, 2009

 Ocarina of Time series

-For this project, I had to re-interpret the look/feel of a video game (The Ocarina of Time).
+This is a project for my Senior Studio class.
+The assignment was to reinterpret a video game of my choice (The Ocarina of Time).
 I chose to retell and condense the story of how Link collects all three spiritual stones in the beginning of the game.
 This was the most fun I've ever had with linoleum cuts.

 1. I love this.
 It's hard for me to make super cute things without them being cheesy (these AREN'T cheesy).
 These are not only cute but they have a sincerity to them as well. great job